 ELIZA SANDERS - CO ARTISTIC DIRECTOR

 Eliza is a dancer, choreographer and teacher.
-She holds a Bachelor of Dance Performance from the New Zealand School of Dance (NZSD) and has trained in Countertechnique, Alexander and Iyinga Yoga, among other techniques.
-Her practice utilises improvisation focusing on anatomical exploration and uninhibited voice work.
+She holds a Bachelor of Dance Performance from the New Zealand School of Dance (NZSD) and is a certified Countertechnique teacher.
+Her creative practice utilises improvisation focusing on anatomical exploration and uninhibited voice work.
 Eliza’s work involves a prevalence of theatrical absurdity, the integration of text with movement and integrated stage and costume design.

-As a dancer Eliza has worked for, Java Dance Theatre, The World of Wearable Art, The Australian Dance Party, QL2 and Battleground Productions.
+As a dancer Eliza has worked for, The World of Wearable Art, The Australian Dance Party, QL2, Java Dance Theatre, Body Cartography and Battleground Productions.
 She is a member of the Sound and Fury Ensemble and regularly performs as an independent cabaret & burlesque performer.

 In 2017 Eliza collaborated with photographer Lorna Sim on a series of images.
 An exhibition of these titled Enigma featured at The Photo Room in Canberra in May/ June 2017.